rochellev/SprouterNative/README.md

 These mockups, created with Adobe XD, show the general design and flow of Sprouter.

 ### Splash Screen
 The splash screen will appear on opening the app.
-It will set the theme of the app. <br>
+It will set the theme of the app.
+A  <br>
 ![sprouter splash page](assets/images/mockup/splash_screen.jpg)